an-liu1/An_Liu-Chaochao_Li_AV_App/README.md

 Audio/Video App  --- This project will build an audio/video app by using queries and database assets.

+Based on Roku Flashback, able to log in, select movies, tv show or audio based on user profile (adult or kids).
+You will build an API that will let a user comment on the selection, rate it, and share via social media.

+For now, we  focus on creating the correct app structure with some tooling in place (Gulp, SASS etc).

+In the future, we will update more function to Audio/Video App.

 ## Getting Started

 ### Prerequisites